 However blood testing can be quite valuable if you if you do a more extensive sex hormone test, one of the advantages of blood testing over saliva testing and urine testing is that it can assess Luteinising hormone (LH) and Follicle Stimulating Hormone (FSH) which is the hormone messages from the pituitary to the ovaries or testes telling them to make more hormones.

 The disadvantage of blood testing is that you cannot assess the metabolites of estrogen to assess estrogen detoxification, poor estrogen detoxification is associated with cancer, fibroids, and PMS.
 You cannot assess the metabolites of testosterone including 5a-DHT which is the more androgenic form of testosterone, but very high levels are associated with acne, hair loss, and cancer.

 It is because of these disadvantages that I recommend the DUTCH hormone test which we will discuss in the urine testing for hormones.

 This is my favorite way to test sex hormones using the DUTCH Hormone test and you can read my complete review of the DUTCH test where I discuss all of the different things it assesses besides the sex and adrenal hormones.

 The advantage in urine testing is that it can assess the sex hormones plus how your body is metabolizing the hormones, this is important when you are assessing why the hormone levels may be out of balance.
 It also assesses the free hormones, this is what is available to the body and not just the total hormone level.

 Another advantage of urine testing is that the test can be done at home without the need to go to a lab, this is convenient and saves time, urine testing is also great for people who don’t like needles.

 One of the disadvantages of urine testing is that it does not assess LH and FSH, so it cannot tell you what messages are being sent from the brain to the ovaries or testes.
-LH and FSH are important markers and if someone does have major hormone issues I will often recommend that they test both blood and urine levels.
+LH and FSH are important markers and if you do have major hormone issues I will often recommend that you get both blood and urine levels tested.